 There is also a conditional variable component of the Management's remuneration to create a performance relationship.
 The payment of the variable bonus is tied to value creation.
-The main measures of value creation is the achievement of year-on-year earnings and EBIDTA (earnings before interest, tax, depreciation and amortization) growth.
+The main measures of value creation are the achievement of year-on-year earnings and EBITDA (earnings before interest, tax, depreciation and amortization) growth.
 These metrics are selected because they are closely aligned and linked to the creation of shareholder returns.
 Other non-financial metrics influencing the payment of variable bonus are personal attributes such as leadership, commitment, risk management and the degree of advancement to the Group's sustainability objectives.
 The financial metrics are allocated a higher percentage than non-financial metrics in determining variable pay.
-No comparison is made against the performance measures used by other listed medical/healthcare companies in Singapore for FY2023 as none of the listed medical/healthcare companies has the same businesses models and revenue composition as the Group.
+No comparison is made against the performance measures used by other listed medical/healthcare companies in Singapore for FY2024 as none of the listed medical/healthcare companies has the same businesses models and revenue composition as the Group.

-The RC has reviewed the remuneration framework of the Management to ensure that their compensation aligns with the long term interest of the Group.
+The RC has reviewed the remuneration framework of the Management to ensure that their compensation aligns with the long-term interest of the Group.

-The Company has in place a share option scheme, namely the AsiaMedic Employee Share Option Scheme 2016 ("Scheme").
-Non-Executive Directors are also eligible for participation in the Scheme.
-The Scheme is meant to attract, retain and motivate Management and where applicable, such Directors.
-The Group has other no long-term incentives.
+The Company maintains the AsiaMedic Employee Share Option Scheme 2016 ("Scheme"), which includes Non-Executive Directors among its eligible participants.
+This Scheme aims to attract, retain, and motivate Management and, where applicable, such Directors.
+As the Company does not offer other long-term incentives, and with the Scheme set to expire on 18 January 2026, a proposal to adopt a new share option scheme will be presented at the upcoming Annual General Meeting in April 2025.

 The Company does not have any contractual provisions to allow the Company to reclaim incentive components of remuneration from Executive Directors and Management in exceptional circumstances, including for example, misstatement of financial results or misconduct resulting in financial loss to the company.
-The Company can avail itself of legal processes for recovery against the employees.
+The Company will avail itself of legal processes for recovery against the employees.